A New Operator Theory of Linear Partial Differential Equations: Introduction

 \section{Introduction}

 In 1960s, the general theory of linear partial differential equations made important progress by using the generalized function and its Fourier transform, further, the theory of pseudo-differential operators.
-The significance of the latter theory lies in introducing the concept of symbol, but due to the lack of awareness of the analytic continuous fundamental theorem (See \cite{bi97}), the concept of abstract operators remained unclear.
-Without the theories of abstract operators, the operator method of differential equations is just a technique, and the solution of partial differential equations is normally complex.
-In 1997, the author delivered the analytic continuous fundamental theorem, based on which the author introduced the concept of abstract operators, and derived the algorithms of five types of abstract operators (See \cite{bi97}) such as

-Where $\cos(ih\partial_x)=\cosh(h\partial_x)$, $\sin(ih\partial_x)=i\sinh(h\partial_x)$.
-Obviously, the abstract operator uses the same notation as infinite order differential operator, as it is the extension of the latter.
-However, within the frame of infinite order differential operators, complex operators are difficult to define, such as

-But as abstract operators, we can easily establish their algorithms (See \cite{bi97}, \cite{bi99}), therefore the general solving procedure of initial value problem of linear partial differential equations with constant coefficients is derived \cite{bi97}, \cite{bi99}, \cite{bi01}, this approach can also be applied in solving the partial differential equations with variable coefficients containing $t$.
+The concept of pseudo-differential operators is defined as (See \cite{chen})